rheiland/xml2jupyter/paper/paper.md

 For example, currently, we arrange the generated parameter widgets vertically, one row per parameter.
 This is an appropriate layout for an educational setting.
 But if a GUI will be used by researchers who are already familiar with the parameters, it may be preferable to generate a more compact layout of widgets, e.g., in a matrix with only the parameter names and values.
+Moreover, it may be useful to provide additional control over styling and placement by a separate style.xml or similar file, or by an external cascading style sheet.
+We will explore these options in the future, with the aim of separating as much GUI specification and styling from the original scientific application as possible.
+Such a decoupling would make it easier for  scientific developers to continue refining their scientific codes without worrying about impact on the GUI, and without undue encumberence by non-scientific annotations.
 <!-- Suggestions for additional visualization functionality are also welcome. -->

 Also, we currently provide just 2-D visualizations of (spatial) data.
 In the near future, we